ChrisMayor/D365SwotMatrix/README.md

 webResourceControl.setSrc(src);
 ```

-Dynamics refreshes the web resource automatically after the record is created.
+In the unified interface Dynamics refreshes the web resource automatically after the record is created.

 ## Questions / Suggestions